babylonchain/networks/bbn-test-4/integration/staking-backend.md

 ### Staking Transactions

 The system defines three types of transactions:
-- *Staking* which create new stake by locking signet BTC in the self-custodial Bitcoin Staking contract,
+- *Staking* which creates new stake by locking signet BTC in the self-custodial Bitcoin Staking contract,
-- *Unbonding* which on-demand unbond stake, and
+- *Unbonding* which unbonds stake from the Bitcoin staking contract before the locking expires, and
-- *Withdraw* which extract unlocked stake from the staking contract.
+- *Withdraw* which extracts unlocked/unbonded stake to any wallet address specified by the staker.

 The full spec of the staking transactions can be found [here](https://github.com/babylonchain/babylon/blob/a8c9d27ab1d489eb55c23cbb2c75b87e1a85afdb/docs/staking-script.md).